MahajanHarsh/GeoAnalyticalService/README.md

 # GeoAnalyticalService
 GeoAnalyticalService is a web services created in NodeJS.

-It uses Google Places API to get geographic analytical data.
+It uses Google Places API to get geographic data.

-It helps any application to get relevant information regarding perticular location.
+It stores the data collected from Google API and provides analytical information regarding perticular location.